rwillians/bookk/README.md

 This section demostrantes how state can be persisted to a database using `Ecto` instead of posting (apply side-effects) to the in-memory structs provided by the library (such as `Bookk.Ledger` and `Bookk.NaiveState`).

-First, we'll need two models.
+In this example, we'll use two models.

-1.  **Account**, which holds the account's balance:
+1.  **Account**, which holds the up-to-date balance for an account:

     ```elixir
     defmodule Account do